Susceptibility of Continual Learning Against Adversarial Attacks: Methodology

 \subsection{Data Collection}

-We used standard MNIST dataset for experimentation \cite{lecun2010mnist}.
-The standard MNIST dataset consists of handwritten digits from 0 to 9.
-It has been used as a standard dataset for training different continual learning algorithms \cite{three_scenarios}.
-For instance, SplitMNIST is used to train continual learning models in task incremental learning, while permutedMNIST is used in domain incremental learning, and MNIST is used to train continual learning algorithms in class incremental learning scenarios, where classes (digits) are presented sequentially.
+In our experimental investigations, we employed the widely recognized MNIST data set \cite{lecun2010mnist}.
+This data set comprises handwritten digits ranging from 0 to 9 and has established itself as a standard benchmark data set for training various continual learning algorithms \cite{three_scenarios}.
+The MNIST data set played a pivotal role in our evaluation across different continual learning scenarios.
+Specifically, we utilized Split MNIST for training continual learning models in the context of task incremental learning, while permuted MNIST was employed in the domain incremental learning setting.
+Furthermore, the unaltered MNIST data set was harnessed to train continual learning algorithms in class incremental learning scenarios, where classes (digits) were introduced sequentially to simulate real-world learning conditions.